daevlin/Zero2Auto_homework/README.md

 EDI = size of encrypted data in hex edi=00015400 (87040 bytes)

-If we look at this instruction we can see the RC4 key.
+If we look at this instruction in x32dbg we can see the RC4 key.

 00401592 | 0FB64438 0C              | movzx eax,byte ptr ds:[eax+edi+C]       | eax+edi*1+C:"kkd5YdPM24VBXmi"

 EAX = 0 (start of our rsrc section)
-EDI = start of our rsrc section at address 00416060 + C
+EDI = .rsrc section at address 00416060 + C

 We can validate this by starting up HxD to check the key and the data after it